ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 ## Configuring the toolbar dropdown

 The Image feature comes with the unified image insert dropdown component.
-It automatically collects installed image insert methods so when you install for example `ImageUpload` plugin, the corresponding button will automatically appear in the dropdown.
+It automatically collects installed image insert methods.
+For example, if you install the `ImageUpload` plugin, the corresponding button will automatically appear in the dropdown.
 You only need to add a button to the toolbar:

 ```js
 import { Image } from '@ckeditor/ckeditor5-image';